 An assault conviction can limit your job opportunities, affect your community standing, and (perhaps most importantly) cost you your freedom.
 Blass Law helps those facing assault charges in Harris County.
 With our team’s help, we can fight for a “not guilty” verdict by crafting a legal argument that applies to your situation.
-An assault attorney in Houston, TX from Blass Law can begin working on your case today.
+A Houston criminal defense lawyer from Blass Law can begin working on your case today.

-Why Hire an Assault Lawyer to Defend You in Houston?
+Why Hire a Houston, Texas Assault Lawyer to Defend You?

-Take a look at what our legal team can do for you:
+Take a look at what our Houston, Texas assault lawyer can do for you:

 We Will Look for Inconsistencies in Witnesses’ Testimony